DeepanshuHarbola/FluthubRepos/README.md

 # FluthubRepos

-An example app with Flutter + MVP architecture to get the GitHub repos of a user.
-Now only for android.
+An example app with Flutter + MVP architecture to get the GitHub repos of a user.(only for android.)

 ## Getting Started